Corruption of the basic sign list of Egyptian hieroglyphs in Unicode 16

 U+1334D kEH_Desc A drill, with a half-circle handle, with a backwards tick on top of the handle, with a forked drill-bit with a horizontal line on top of the forked drill-bit, with a short vertical stroke next to the drill, connected to the handle.

 The original shape had a round drill-bit.
 The Database does not acknowledge that the shape of the drill-bit has changed, let alone offer a justification for the change other than that JSesh happens to use a different form.
-Given the many instances of round drill-bits among several newly introduced glyphs, it is uncontroversial that round drill-bits are very frequent in this and similar signs, and so there is no rational basis for changing the Unicode form as it has existed for the past 15 years.
+Given the many instances of round drill-bits among several newly introduced glyphs in the extended list, it is uncontroversial that round drill-bits are very frequent in this and similar signs, and so there is no rational basis for changing the Unicode form as it has existed since Unicode 5.2.

 The phrase "a horizontal line on top of" is used elsewhere in UniKemet to mean something different from what is in the glyph.
 What is in the glyph would elsewhere in UniKemet be phrased as "a horizontal line over"; cf. the descriptions of U+142C7 and U+142CB.